polsys/ennemi/docs/what-is-entropy.md

 H(X) = \mathbb E \log p(x) = \int_\Omega p(x) \log p(x) \,dx.
 $$
 However, this definition leads to one significant difference.
-Remember that continuous random variables always take on infinitely many values.
+Continuous random variables always take on infinitely many values.
 Therefore you always need an infinite number of bits to express the value.

 As an example, it is easy to calculate that the uniform distribution on